Regent: East Asia

+Southeast Asia

 In the former Dutch East Indies, a regent was a native prince allowed to rule a de facto colonized state as a regentschap.
 Consequently, in the successor state of Indonesia, the term is used as the English translation of bupati, the head of a kabupaten (second level local government).

-In Malaysia, a pemangku raja is the interim ruler of a Malay state if its king is elected to be the Yang di-Pertuan Agong for the usual five-year term, or is unable to assume their role.
+In Malaysia, a pemangku raja (or pemangku sultan for Johor's case) is the interim ruler of a Malay state if its king is elected to be the Yang di-Pertuan Agong for the usual five-year term, or is unable to assume their role.
 For example, Tengku Hassanal Ibrahim Alam Shah, became Regent of Pahang after his father, Abdullah of Pahang was elected Yang di-Pertuan Agong XVI in 2019.
 Currently, Tunku Ismail is Regent of Johor when his father, Ibrahim Iskandar was elected as current Yang di-Pertuan Agong in 2024.

 In the Philippines – specifically, the University of Santo Tomas – the Father Regent, who must be a Dominican priest and is often also a teacher, serves as the institution's spiritual head.
 They also form the Council of Regents that serves as the highest administrative body of the university.

+In 2016, Prem Tinsulanonda became regent at the age of 96.
+He became the regent for Rama X of Thailand, who chose not to formally accede to the throne until the end of the mourning period for his father.
+Similarly, Prince Regent Luitpold of Bavaria, was 91 at the end of his regency.

 Africa

 In Eswatini, where succession to the throne is not immediate, the Ndlovukati (similar to a queen mother) rules as regent until the new king is determined.

-In Lagos, Nigeria, the subnational Erelu Kuti rules the kingdom as regent whenever there is no Oba of Lagos.
-Much like in Eswatini, succession to the throne of Lagos is not immediate, and the Erelu Kuti (a high ranking functionary in her own right) is charged with serving as custodian until a successor is crowned.
-The use of a regency is also common in Southwestern states, predominantly Ondo and Ekiti.
+Other uses

+The term "regent" may also refer to positions lower than that of a state’s ruler.
+The term may be used in the governance of organisations, typically as an equivalent of "director", and held by all members of a governing board rather than just the equivalent of the chief executive.
+Some university managers in North America are called regents, and a management board for a college or university may be titled the "Board of Regents".